SweetySojrani/Starbucks-Rest-API/Project Journal.md

       For Dev mode, the app would check a list of accounts without connecting to the MongoDB.
       For production mode,  it will connect to my MongoDB cluster.

+- Vera
+  - Tested order API locally and connected with mongodb and rabbitmq
+  - Research on possible frontend framework and wow factors

 ### Week 4  (planning)